 Hi [lead first name],

-It was a pleasure meeting you at the [event name] [time increment that’s passed {ex: “last week.”}].
-I particularly enjoyed the [something you like about the event {ex: “speaker who discussed the tax bracket changes”/“networking aspect of the event.”}].
+It was a pleasure meeting you at the [event name] [time increment that’s passed; for example, “last week”].
+I particularly enjoyed the [something you like about the event; for example, “speaker who discussed the tax bracket changes” or the “networking aspect of the event”].

-I wanted to continue our conversation about [previous conversation regarding product/service needs {ex: “your insurance needs.”}].
-Like I said when we met, [something you indicated at the event regarding your selling proposition {ex: “we have appointments with all the major carriers which lets us get the best possible market value”}], so I’d love to get on a call to discuss further.
+I wanted to continue our conversation about [subject of the previous conversation; for example, “your insurance needs”].
+Like I said when we met, [something you indicated at the event regarding your selling proposition; for example, “we have appointments with all the major carriers, which lets us get the best possible market value”].
+I’d love to get on a call to discuss further.

 Talk soon,